 Helpful Hints for Incoming Students

-This page is designed to help both Freshmen who are new to the university system, and transfer students who are new to WestConn and/or the Danbury area, to get acclimated to life at WestConn.
+This page is designed to help all students but especially Freshmen who are new to the university system and transfer students who are new to Western and/or the Danbury area, to get acclimated to life at Western.
 Just look around the site and make use of the information made available to you here.
 If you can't find what you are looking for, don't be afraid to ask.

 First Things First